andikleen/simple-pt/README.md

 # Introduction

-simple-pt is a simple experimental reference implementation of Intel Processor Trace (PT) on Linux.
-PT can trace all branches executed by the CPU at the hardware level with moderate overhead.
-A PT decoder then uses sideband trace data to decode the branch traces.
+simple-pt is a simple implementation of Intel Processor Trace (PT) on Linux.
+PT can trace all branches executed by the CPU at the hardware level with moderate overhead. simple-pt then decodes the branch trace and displays a function or instruction level trace.

-PT is supported on Intel 5th generation Core (Broadwell), 6th generation Core (Skylake) CPUs, as well as Goldmont based Atom CPUs (Intel Joule, Apollo Lake)
+PT is supported on Intel 5th generation Core (Broadwell), 6th generation Core (Skylake) CPUs, and later, as well as Goldmont based Atom CPUs (Intel Joule, Apollo Lake) and later.

 # Example